Email: codiekitty(NOSPAM)@(NOSPAM)gmail.com (Remove the NOSPAMs and please put "CK.com" somewhere in the Subject line)

 I would also rather not have somebody intentionally gift me a terrible game as a gag, like those Bad Rats games were you blow up cats.
 Or blow money on garbage because they want to see me rip it apart, like YIIK: A Post-Modern RPG*.
 And I really don't need somebody sending me a Steam copy of That-Game-Which-Must-Not-Be-Named and asking for a review of it, because frankly I'd rather eat my copy of the Genesis version than ever play through the remake.

-* This game sounds like it'd be a right larf to tear apart, but I've seen several testimonies that the creator is an absolute piece of shit, and even for lulz I can't support that with my money.
+* This game sounds like it'd be a right larf to tear apart, but I've seen testimonies that some of the main people on it are absolute pieces of shit, and even for lulz I can't support that with my money.
 Maybe if it ever ends up in a Humble Bundle and I can just give the money to charity I'll take a look, but until then I'm sitting this party out.

 What's with the blue cat?
 Are you a furry?
 And what about the lemmings?